 Download a Sample SCRA Lease Termination Letter

 The servicemember must return the vehicle within 15 days of the leasing company’s receipt of the envelope.

 Once the leasing company has the notice and the car, the lease is terminated.
 The leasing company may not ask for an early termination fee.
 However, all amounts due on the lease through the termination date must be paid.
 That includes taxes, vehicle registration fees and any damages to the vehicle.
 The leasing company also must refund any lease prepayments made within 30 days of the termination.

 A leasing company can challenge the termination by going to court to try to prove that the servicemembers’ orders did not permit a terminate, that military service did not affect the servicemembers’ ability to pay the lease payments (if, for example, the servicemember was wealthy or receiving money from other sources) or that the dependent does not qualify for SCRA protections.

 A leasing company may not repossess a vehicle or terminate a lease of an active servicemember without a court order if the servicemember signed the lease before active duty began.
 In fact, violations of this rule can result in fines and imprisonment.

-Under most circumstances, a vehicle lease termination under SCRA is a fairly straightforward and relatively easy process.
+Under most circumstances, a vehicle lease cancellation under SCRA is a fairly straightforward and relatively easy process.
 But the servicemember must supply the proper documentation.

 Be cautious when repossessing any vehicles.
 Always check the lessee’s military status first.
 Depend on the Servicemembers Civil Relief Act Centralized Verification Service to help you get the documentation you need.